ipfabric/docs/docs/IP_Fabric_API/index.md

 Responses made with `minor < release_minor` will contain a custom header warning the client about the use of a potentially old API.
 We leverage the [IETF Draft for Deprecation header](https://datatracker.ietf.org/doc/html/draft-ietf-httpapi-deprecation-header).
-It is included and set to `true` (`Deprecation: true`) in every response to a call made with an older than current API version.
+It is included and set to `true` (`Deprecation: true`) in every response to a call made with an older than the current API version.

 Requests made with `major < release_major` (obsolete version) will be refused with the HTTP code `410 Gone` (`406 Not Acceptable` would also be reasonable, but we